coderobel/Library-Management-System/README.md

-welcomes the user to the library.It has a sidebar which has 3 buttons which take the user to the home page, to a insert book page and a view book page.The project also has user registration and login page which help to create different users to access the library management system.This project can be used by librarians to manage resources in a library.
+welcomes the user to the library.It has a sidebar which has 3 buttons which take the user to the home page, to a insert book page and a view book page.The project also has user registration and login page which help to create different users to access the library management system.This project can be used by librarians to manage resources in a library.I built this project for my final ALX backend engineering course project.